 |100 μm||<15 μm in diameter cell lines||1 - 7.5 x 106 cells/ml|

 If your cells tend to aggregate, you may want to further lower your concentration to prevent clumping.

-Please bring the proper experimental controls.
+Please bring the proper experimental controls, for example unstained cells, single fluorescently stained cells or beads, fluorescence minus one, negative controls.
 We cannot gate properly without adequate controls.
-If you are doing a multi-color experiment, you must bring compensation controls or design your experiment with fluorochromes that do not spectrally overlap.
+For multi-color experiments you must bring compensation controls or design your experiment with fluorochromes that do not spectrally overlap.

 Sorting Dim Populations

 Sorting works best when the population to be sorted is much brighter than its negative control.
 Tight gates should be set on dim cells.
 Dimly stained cells have fewer attached fluorochromes for the lasers to excite, fewer photons gathered by the light collecting optics and fewer photons generated by the photo-multiplier tubes.
 Dim cells can have larger standard deviations, so a cell that appears positive in the sort window may appear negative in a post-sort analysis.
 It is best to bias these sorts toward purity over yield.